7.2 Administration and governance

 On this page

-While there are no specific policies targeting only the dimension of youths, and their health and well-being, this age group of the population features very significantly in all the various policies and strategies developed for the improvement of the health and well-being of the population.
+While there are no specific policies targeting only the dimension of youths, and their health and well-being, this age group of the population feature very significantly in all the various policies and strategies developed for the improvement of the health and well-being of the population.
 The Ministry for Health has three main actors involved in policy-making.
-These are the Department for Health Policy who are responsible for overall policies; the Department of Health Regulation who are responsible for the formulation of policies in the field of Public Health as well as its regulatory function to ensure standards; and the Department of Health Care Services who are responsible for the provision - organisation and delivery of the public system of health care services.
+These are the Department for Health Policy which is responsible for overall policies; the Department of Health Regulation is responsible for the formulation of policies in the field of Public Health as well as its regulatory function to ensure standards; and the Department of Health Care Services who are responsible for the provision - organisation and delivery of the public system of health care services.

 Other social partners that play an active role include a variety of foundations, groups, NGOs that are listed with the Office of the Commissioner for Voluntary Organisations, and committees such as the Advisory Council on Health Lifestyles, Advisory Committee on Immunization Policy and others.